-Neighbor for Neighbor Coalition is a group of area agencies and organizations who act as a clearinghouse for holiday projects throughout Waldo County.
+The Neighbor for Neighbor Coalition is a group of area agencies and organizations who act as a clearinghouse for holiday projects throughout Waldo County.
 This program ensures that resources are shared and unduplicated so that the maximum number of families possible are helped during the holiday season.
+The coalition is coordinated by WCAP and most of the applicants receive holiday food boxes through our Heroes 4 Hunger food box project.

 How do I signup for food or gifts?